2011 New Zealand rugby league season: International competitions

 Auckland won the Women's National Tournament.
 The Kiwi Ferns will play a Test against Australia on 15 October in the Gold Coast.

 The New Zealand Residents played a match against the New Zealand Māori Residents on 30 October, winning 32–22.
 The Residents team was coached by Brent Stuart, assisted by Brent Gemmell and included Philip Pese (Auckland), Junior Salevao (South Island), Ruben Williams (Waicoa Bay), Bruce Havea (South Island), Peta Hiku (Counties Manukau), Matt Everitt (Wellington), Hayden Karena (Waicoa Bay), Jaye Pukepuke (South Island), Darren Kingi (Counties Manukau), Soape Kavaliku (Auckland), Suaia Matagi (Auckland), James Baxendale (South Island), Manu Mau (Auckland).
 Interchange: Kyle Leka (South Island), Dwayne Waterman (Wellington), William Heta (Counties Manukau), Manu Weepu (South Island).
 Reserve: Richard Graham (Mid Central).
 The New Zealand Māori Residents included Api Pewhairangi, Rusty Bristow and Jeremiah Pai.

 The Junior Kiwis defeated the Junior Kangaroos 28–16 in a one off test match as a curtain raiser to the Newcastle Test match.
 The squad was coached by David Kidwell and included Kenneath Bromwich and Tohu Harris (Melbourne Storm), Sosaia Feki, Siliva Havili, Omar Slaimankhel, Sio Siua Taukeiaho, Carlos Tuimavave, Adam Henry, Sebastine Ikahihifo, Samiuela Lousi, Agnatius Paasi and John Palavi (Warriors), Ben Murdoch-Masila (Wests Tigers), Josh Papalii (Canberra Raiders), Andrew Pelasio (Penrith Panthers), Michael Parker-Walshe, Jason Taumalolo and Wayne Ulugia (North Queensland Cowboys).

 The Under-18 New Zealand side played two matches against the Australian Schoolboys in New Zealand.
 They won the first match 28–26 before losing the second 16–40.
 The New Zealand Under-16 side drew a match against a Queensland Academy of Sport team 14-all.
 Queensland Academy of Sport earlier played New Zealand Māori under-16's side.

 Benji Marshall won the New Zealand Rugby League's Kiwi Player of the Year award while Shaun Johnson won the Kiwi Rookie of the Year award.
 Jason Taumalolo was the Junior Player of the Year while Matt Everitt (Wellington) was the Domestic Player of the Year, Akenehe Pereira (Wellington) was the Women's Player of the Year and Henry Perenara was the Match Official of the Year.
 The Porirua Vikings were the Grassroots Club of the Year.
 Benji Marshall won Rugby League International Federation's Standoff of the Year award.

 At its annual general meeting the New Zealand Rugby League appointed Sir Peter Leitch as Patron, replacing Helen Clark.
 Trevor Maxwell was reappointed President of the NZRL for a further two years while Meng Foon was elected as an elected Director for the next three years.
 NZRL Chairman Scott Carter was appointed the Rugby League International Federation's chairman in June - the first New Zealander to hold the position.
 On 31 May NZRL Director Mark Gosche was elected the Chairperson of the Asia-Pacific Rugby League Confederation.

 National competitions

 Rugby League Cup

-The Rugby League Cup is currently held by Cantebury, who did not defend it in 2010.
+The Rugby League Cup is currently held by Canterbury, who did not defend it in 2010.